petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 Note that Platinum Support cannot be bought as an add on.
 Customers needing this level of support must either buy the Business+ or Enterprise Plans.

-## DXP Self-Hosted Enterprise Plan
+## Liferay Self-Hosted Enterprise Plan

 The Enterprise Plan expands on the Business+ Plan by adding Disaster Recovery capabilities.
 The complete configuration is: